h2non/paco/README.rst

 paco |PyPI| |Coverage Status| |Documentation Status| |Stability| |Quality| |Versions|
 =====================================================================================

-Small and idiomatic utility library for coroutine-driven asynchronous generic programming in Python +3.4.
+Small and idiomatic utility library for coroutine-driven asynchronous generic programming in Python.

 Built on top of `asyncio`_, ``paco`` provides missing capabilities from Python `stdlib` in order to write asynchronous cooperative multitasking in a nice-ish way.